dfkaye/dev-links/2020/august.md

 + Bennett Feely (2020), **USA.css**  https://bennettfeely.com/usacss/
   - > The most American CSS stylesheet.
 Style your webpage with the stars and stripes as CSS backgrounds.
 All units are set in inches.

+## TypeScript

++ @TruckJS (2018), **Type Safe JavaScript with JSDoc** &#8594; https://medium.com/@trukrs/type-safe-javascript-with-jsdoc-7a2a63209b76
+  - **BEST RESOURCE I'VE FOUND regarding TS checks via JSDoc without polluting JS with annotations** - however, some examples go far too deep, and the author admits early that type errors will be least of your problems:
+    - > Don’t assume that because your code passed type checks during build time that there will be no type errors.
+Type errors that happen during runtime can be avoided by using type guards at appropriate places.
+In general, type errors are going to be the smallest number of bugs that you will have to deal with.
+For your users, UI/UX inconsistencies will be the things that drive them up the wall.
+Management will label UI bugs as Pri-1, and your type errors will at best be Pri-3 or else backlogged.
+  - Go to VS Code preferences &gt: settings and enter `"javascript.implicitProjectConfig.checkJs": true`
+  - Add `// @ts-check`, or `// @ts-nocheck` at top of file
+  - Add `// @ts-ignore` before blocks with issues
+  - In a `jsconfig.json` file, set`"compilerOptions": { "checkJs": true }`
+  - In package.json add a script, `"scripts": { "checkjs": "tsc --allowJs --checkJs --noEmit --target ES5 src/*.js" }`
+  - Plenty of examples to pick from.

 ## JavaScript